Monocular Depth Estimation through Virtual-world Supervision and Real-world SfM Self-Supervision: Experimental Results

 \section{Experimental Results}

-In this section, we start by defining the datasets and evaluation metrics used in our experiments.
+We start by defining the datasets and evaluation metrics used in our experiments.
 After, we provide relevant implementation and training details of MonoDEVSNet.
-Finally, we present and discuss our quantitative and qualitative results, comparing them with those from previous literature as well as performing an ablative analysis focused on the main components of MonoDEVSNet.
+Finally, we present and discuss our quantitative and qualitative results, comparing them with those from previous literature as well as performing an ablative analysis over MonoDEVSNet components.